Both Xanax and Vyvanse can mask the low/high effect of the other.

-Xanax (alprazolam) is a central nervous system depressant that floods the brain’s gamma-aminobutyric acid (GABA) neurotransmitter receptors to ease symptoms of anxiety disorders and insomnia.
+Xanax (alprazolam) is a central nervous system depressant that increases the brain’s gamma-aminobutyric acid (GABA) neurotransmitter to ease symptoms of anxiety disorders and insomnia.

 As is typical with other benzos, Xanax works to slow down vital systems in order to mitigate panic attacks and other mental health symptoms.

 Some general side effects of Xanax include:

 - memory/concentration problems